 Many of the entries relate to the 1600s and 1700s, however there is much variation in spellings and tracking families is difficult.

 The church records for a Hayde family in the parish of Nuertingen, Wuerttemberg have been found.
 The earliest entry is for a Hans Haid who was born in 1525.
 He had 7 children.
 Many of his children, grand children and great grandchildren died in 1635 when the plague hit this part of Germany.
 One of his descendants, a Carl Hayde, renounced his citizenship in 1812 (during the Napoleonic wars) and moved east to what is now Slovakia.
 Others in the family remained in Germany while some emigrated west in the 1760s, 1830s and 1860s.
-This is Tree #13 on my list.
+This is Tree #13 on my list and is outlined further in the German Posts page.
 Descendants are currently living in Hungary, Germany, America and Australia.